Goopy saw the water rising

 I'll do my best to help my host.

 Oh yes, Goopy is a kindly ghost.

-(“The Goopy Ghost at Thanksgiving”)
+(The Goopy Ghost at Thanksgiving)

 Ghostwriting pays real money for book drafting.
 Payment for a complete manuscript ranges from $10,000 to $25,000, and up.
 Readers receive another opportunity to perpetuate their loyalties to their favorites.
 Everyone wins.

 New arrivals often find it hard to gain traction for unseasoned work.
 Selling scripted work to a celebrity may move visionary content forward.
-An existing franchise may be syndicated to the advantage of the many.
+An existing franchise may be syndicated for the advantage of the many.

 Many musicians adopt lyrics from other songwriters.
 It is efficient, cost-effective and profitable to buy outside insights.
 These are readily added to celebrated platforms.
-There is loyal relationship with the audience.
+There is a loyal relationship with the audience.

 Mass marketing and merchandising thrive on sequels, reruns and replays.
 Celebrities have existing business models and fans.
 They likely have made prior profitable acquisitions against which to compare trailblazing ideas.